-This Article is written by Archana Upadhyay, pursuing B.A.
+This Article on “UNIFORM CIVIL CODE: A CALL FOR ONE NATION AND ONE LAW” is written by Archana Upadhyay, pursuing B.A.
 LL.B from Galgotias University.

 Most of us believe in the theory of “ONE NATION AND ONE LEGISLATION” but do not stand for it pragmatically.
 Our former Prime Minister Pandit Jawaharlal Nehru introduced his vision of “ONE NATION AND ONE LEGISLATION” and coded it in the Directive Principles of State Policy.
 Article 44 of the Indian Constitution has specifically mentioned about Uniform Civil Code which assures a similar set of civil rules and notwithstanding with any exception of religion, race, caste, and sex.
 Even after 72 years of Independence Uniform Civil Code has not been implemented but has marked its subsistence in various controversies, and judgments.
 This article will underline the numerous steps taken by the government and the judiciary time to time.
 It will also divulge some undiscovered facts.